Dadstart/aoc2017/README.md

 Repo containing my solutions for [http://adventofcode.com/2017][Advent of Code 2017].

 Solutions aren't intended to be elegant and are probably hacky and not performant. 😲

+(Days 1 - 3 migrated from private repo)